Interests

 Latin Paleography

-Born on the shores of the Lake of Como, Umberto moved to Paris at the age of 19, where he studied Classical Philology at the Sorbonne Université and at the École normale supérieure, where he received a four-year governmental scholarship.
+Born on the shores of Lake Como, Umberto moved to Paris at the age of 19, where he studied Classical Philology at the Sorbonne Université and the École normale supérieure, receiving a four-year competitive government scholarship.
 In August 2021, he moved to the United States to teach French, Latin, and Classical Mythology at Harvard University.

-Umberto enjoys cooking, reading and writing, walking, and wandering in nature in his free time.
+Umberto enjoys cooking (especially from Julia Child's Mastering the Art of French Cooking), reading and writing, walking, and wandering in nature in his free time.
 Umberto is always eager to meet new people and excited to learn something unexpected and new every day.

 Books